mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 named `'simple-auth'`.
 Once that initializer has run, the session (see the [API docs for `Session`](http://ember-simple-auth.com/ember-simple-auth-api-docs.html#SimpleAuth-Session)) __will be available in all routes and controllers__ of the application.

+### The Session

+Ember Simple Auth is built around the fundamental idea that __users are always using the application in the context of a (client side) session.
+This session can either be authenticated or not.__ Ember Simple Auth creates that session, provides functionality to authenticate and invalidate it and also has a set of mixins that provide default implementations for common scenarios like redirecting users to the login if they access a restricted page etc.

 While not necessary, the easiest way to use the session is to include the `ApplicationRouteMixin` mixin provided by Ember Simple Auth in the